 New, combined award charts for hotel night redemptions have been announced.
 The big change is new rates for peak and off-peak periods, which come into effect from next year.
 There is some speculation that some hotels will eventually be moved to more expensive categories, as there is now a Category 8 tier on the new award chart.
 Currently, Category 7 is the highest.

-The good news for frequent flyer point enthusiasts is that the ability to transfer SPG points to airlines at a favourable rate will remain.
+The good news for frequent flyer point enthusiasts is that the ability to transfer redeem Marriott points for airline miles at a favourable rate will remain.
 In fact, SPG members will have access to some new transfer options (including Qantas Frequent Flyer) from August.
 The standard transfer rate will become 60,000 Marriott points to 20,000 airline miles.
 The bonus 5,000 airline miles for every 20,000 Starpoints transferred also remains, becoming 15,000 bonus Marriott points per 60,000 transferred.
 This will remain a good option for Australians, as long as Amex retains the new program as a transfer partner at the equivalent of existing transfer rates.

 The airline transfer options look like they have remained good (some might be pleased about QF being added though clearly better options with AS/AA for Oneworld) but as said, a big part of the value proposition is the Amex transfer rate.
 I’ve never found the earn rate at SPG or Marriott hotels high enough to be a big deal

 Starpoints to be converted to Marriott Rewards Points

 It is already possible to transfer SPG Starpoints across to Marriott Rewards at a generous 1:3 ratio.
 If you still have any Starpoints in your SPG account on 1 August, these will automatically be converted at the same ratio.